What Is the Difference Between SSDI and SSI?

 If you are attempting to apply for SSD benefits or appeal a denied application, you don’t have to navigate the process on your own.
 Many applications for benefits are approved on reconsideration or appeal when the applicant obtains the help of a lawyer who can draft a more organized and persuasive benefits application.

-Having an attorney help you through the application process could give you a better chance at receiving an approval and being paid benefits.
+Having an attorney help you through the application process could give you a better chance at receiving approval and being paid benefits.
 Don’t go one extra day without critical SSD benefits.
-Contact Brooks Law Group today to schedule a consultation with one of our Winter Haven SSD lawyers to discuss your claim in further detail.
+Contact Brooks Law Group Winter Haven SSD lawyer today to schedule a consultation and discuss your claim in further detail.

 Directions to Our Winter Haven SSD Law Firm

-Our Winter Haven law office serves many of our Social Security Disability clients.
+Our Winter Haven, FL law office serves many of our Social Security Disability clients.
 Our office is conveniently located at 1401 Havendale Boulevard NW, Winter Haven, FL 33881.

 - Coming from the north: Traveling south on U.S. 27, get onto U.S. 17 south at the interchange.
 Stay on U.S. 17, then turn right onto Havendale Boulevard NW.
 Our office is located on the right.